wagtail/wagtail-localize/docs/tutorial/2-configure-wagtail-localize.md

 ## Create the "French" locale

-Wagtail Localize links all content to ``Locale`` objects in the database.
-This allows the language codes to be updated easily and also allows custom components (such as currencies, flags, etc) to be associated with them in the database.

-Wagtail Localize sets up only one ``Locale`` to begin with, which is the one the corresponds to the ``LANGUAGE_CODE`` setting.
-In this tutorial, we left ``LANGUAGE_CODE`` set to ``en-gb`` so the initial ``Locale`` would've been created for "English" but not "French".
+Wagtail Localize creates only one locale to begin with, which is the one the corresponds to what you have in the ``LANGUAGE_CODE`` setting.
+If you left ``LANGUAGE_CODE`` set to ``en-gb`` the initial locale would've been created for "English", so you need to create a new locale for "French".

-To set up a locale object, go to "Settings" => "Locales" in the admin interface, and click "Add a new locale".
-"French" should be automatically selected as it is the only available option.
+To create a new locale, go to "Settings" => "Locales" in the admin interface, and click "Add a new locale".
+"French" should be automatically selected as it is the only available option (this list comes from the ``WAGTAIL_CONTENT_LANGUAGES`` setting you configured earlier).

 Set the "Sync from" field to "English".
 This keeps the "French" language tree in sync with any existing and new English content as it's authored.

 ![Setting up the French locale](/_static/tutorial/wagtail-add-french-locale.png)

-After you've pressed "Save", you should now see two "Home" pages in the page explorer:
+After you press "Save", there should be two "Home" pages in the page explorer:

 ![Wagtail explorer menu with English and French homepages](/_static/tutorial/wagtail-explorer-with-english-and-french.png)